 Find out if you can work in the U.S. on an F1 visa.

 There are two main types of bank accounts in the US.
 They are:

 These are for longer term deposits for accruing interest.
 The interest rates, minimum balances, and service fees will vary from bank to bank.
-As an international student, you will probably not need a savings account.

 Ask your school’s international student office or check their website to find out if your school has a relationship with a specific bank to which they refer their international students.
 If a bank is used to working with international students, the process of opening a bank account will run much more smoothly for you.
 You might also try to find a bank with a branch close to your campus.

 You will want to compare services and costs of several different banks before choosing one at which to open a new bank account.
 Find out whether the bank offers interest on checking accounts, what the interest rate is for savings accounts, and whether the account offers overdraft protection.
 You will also want to find out how long it will take to “clear” a check, meaning how long from the time you deposit a check in your account until you are allowed to withdraw the funds.
 Generally, wired funds are available immediately, but the hold on domestic and foreign checks varies by amount, origination bank, and drawn currency, and can be several days to a week or even longer for non-US (or non-US dollar denominated) checks.

 Some Things to consider when comparing bank accounts